Instance-JS/Instance/docs/proofs/Spacetime.md

-# Spacetime as an Ontological Invariant of Logical Bias: A Mathematical Regularization of Extradimensional Probabilities within a 7D Superstructure
+# Spacetime as an Ontological Invariant of Logical Bias: A Mathematical Regularization of Extradimensional Probabilities within a 7D Logical Superstructure

 **Parts I-IV: Foundational Framework and Probability-Geometry Emergence**